Lucasor99/TFM/README.md

 - **`-create n`:** Deploys the application with `n` replicas of the Cassandra pods.
 - **`-rf n` (optional):** Specifies the replication factor for Cassandra.
 If not provided, a default value of 3 is used.

+>[!IMPORTANT]
+>The replication factor must be set to a value greater than or equal to the number of replicas.

 ### Creating and Inserting Data